GraphicDThanh/huong-le-nguyen-lan-internship/react/practice-two/README.md

 - If you get errors about using pnpm to run Storybook
 - Try to add `node-linker=hoisted` to `.npmrc` file.
 After that remove all the storybook in project or clone and run project again

+### Secrets

+- Create file .env has the same level as .env.example.
+After that, please contact me to get the key